iliasoroka1/GRU_Lyapunov_Spectrum/README.md

 The hidden state **h**_t ∈ ℝ⁶⁰⁰ is mapped to output space via a feedforward network with ReLU activation.

+### Training Hyperparameters

+The model was trained with a hidden state dimension of 600, which proved necessary for stable long-term predictions of the chaotic dynamics.
+Training used sequence length 50, batch size 128, and the Adam optimizer with learning rate 0.0001 and weight decay 1e-5.
+The relatively large hidden state seem to allow the network to capture the complex attractor structure and maintain trajectory stability over extended prediction horisons.

 ### Lyapunov Spectrum Computation

 The algorithm follows the continuous QR decomposition method: